sahilsaxena21/Recommendation-System/README.md

 # Recommendation-System
-Recommendation System - The Ideal Data Science Masters Curriculum
+Data-Driven Data Science Masters Curriculum

 The purpose of this project was to recommend a suitable, data-driven data science masters curriculum based on the needs of the industry.